cloudingcity/gitlab-tool/README.md

 ### lint

-Checks if your .gitlab-ci.yml file is valid.
+Checks if your .gitlab-ci.yml file is valid
 ```
 gitlab-tool lint <file>
 ```